 How many of you are chicken lovers out there?
 For sure, there is not just a single person who eats chicken or salmon fillet at least ones a week.
 There is a separate knife for fillet, actually.

 It looks really similar to the boning knife, but there are some subtle differences between the two.
 Keep in mind that the boning knife is meant to remove the meat from the bones and that’s why it has a thicker blade.
-It has better endurance as well.

 The fillet knife, at the same time, has a thinner, longer, and more flexible blade, since it is made to cut thin fish slices.
 But here we have a case when the differences between these two kinds are so insignificant, that they can easily substitute each other in various situations.